Chouster-KTH/Highlight-Kings/README.md

 ## Login setup

-* Use the sidebar to navigate to the Sign up page by pressing "Sign up for free" at the bottom of the sidebar.
+* Use the Sidebar to navigate to the Sign up page by pressing "Sign up for free" at the bottom of the sidebar.

 * Enter an email address for username like example: name@domain.se and the corresponding password you want.